UvA-FNWI/ThesisFair/README.md

 All shared libraries are in the `/msa/libraries` folder.
 The folder name should match their package name on npm so that during building the code can be rewritten using the regex `(\.\./)*libraries` -> `@amicopo`

-## Shared databases

-In the docker-compose.yml files, every service has its private MongoDB service.
-However, because these all have the same name only one will be created and all services will communicate with the same MongoDB database.

 ## Authenticating the browser

 When the `NODE_ENV` is set to `development`, it is possible to authenticate get requests sent directly from the browser by adding an authorization query parameter.